Avalanche Press Homepage Avalanche Press Online Store

 Scorned by AIF veterans of the Western Desert as "Chocos" (short for "chocolate tin soldiers," since they'd melt away in the Middle Eastern sun), many Militia soldiers yearned for the chance to show themselves every bit the defender of Australia as the strutting AIF men.
 With the veteran regulars away in Egypt, it would fall to the Militia to throw invaders out of Australia.
 Their abilities were never tested in that role, but they certainly did not melt when thrown into combat in New Guinea.

 The Battle for Australia ends with the Aussies throwing everything they’ve got at the elite Japanese naval infantry holding the last Japanese positions on the coast.
-Flamethrowing FROG tanks spearhead the attack, so I added a board to the west so the Japanese don’t have to sacrifice some of the best defensible terrain on the board during setup.
-Since the elite Japanese defenders have the dreaded 9/8 morale, it will be very tough for the 8/6 morale Aussies to dig them out of all the towns.
-That means that all-or-nothing “wipe them out” victory conditions won’t work, so I went with straight VP-based victory conditions that award points for killing enemy steps and taking or holding town hexes.
+Flamethrowing FROG tanks spearhead the attack, but as the elite Japanese defenders have the dreaded 9/8 morale, it will be very tough for the 8/6 morale Aussies to dig them out of all the towns.